Peter Robb (author): Early life and education

 Robb was born 1946 in Toorak, Melbourne.
 He spent his early years in Australia and was educated in New Zealand.

-He was involved in a small Trotskyist organisation named the Communist League, which was sympathetic to the Fourth International, between 1972 and 1978, although Robb did not join the organisation until 1975..
+He was involved in a small Trotskyist organisation named the Communist League, which was sympathetic to the Fourth International, between 1972 and 1978, although Robb did not join the organisation until 1975.
 Robb helped produced its newspaper, Militant, and was also key in the departure of a section of the Communist League's leadership, through absorption by the Socialist Workers Party (SWP) in 1976.
 The group was co-founded by Queensland doctor John McCarthy (1948–2008), who played a major role in integrating the CL and the SWP, and activist and later academic Marcia Langton was the third member of the CL committee.
 McCarthy broke away from the SWP (then Socialist Workers League) to create CL, and then, along with Robb and Langton, rejoined the SWP four years later, in November 1976.

 Career

-Robb left Australia for Europe in 1971, working there for several years before returning to Australia.
-He moved to Italy in 1978 and spent 15 years there, living much of the time in Naples and southern Italy, interspersed with sojourns to Brazil.
-At the end of 1992 he returned to Sydney.
-His experiences in southern Italy were recounted in his first book, Midnight in Sicily (1996).
+Robb left Australia for Europe in 1971, where he worked for several years before returning home.
+In 1978, he moved to Italy and spent the next 15 years primarily in Naples and southern Italy, with occasional sojourns to Brazil.
+He returned to Sydney at the end of 1992.
+His experiences in southern Italy formed the basis of his first book, Midnight in Sicily (1996).

-His second book, M, a biography of the Italian artist Caravaggio, was published in Australia in 1998, and went on to provoke controversy when it was published in Britain two years later.

-In December 1999, he published Pig's Blood and Other Fluids, a collection of three crime fiction novellas.
+His 1998 biography of the Italian artist Caravaggio, titled M, provoked significant controversy upon its British release two years later.
+He followed this in December 1999 with Pig's Blood and Other Fluids, a collection of three crime fiction novellas.

-In October 2003, Robb published his fourth book, A Death in Brazil.

-In October 2010, his book Street Fight in Naples was published by Allen & Unwin.

-Some of his works were written under the pen names B. Selkie and Ross Edwards.
+Robb's later works continued to explore his interests in Italy and South America, including A Death in Brazil (2003) and Street Fight in Naples, published by Allen & Unwin in October 2010.
+Throughout his career, Robb has also written under the pen names B. Selkie and Ross Edwards.